-DAVID GALAZIN

-Deputy Corporation Counsel

-County of Maui
+DAVID GALAZIN Deputy Corporation Counsel County of Maui

-validity of that document.
-State of California County ofSAN JOAQUIN On July 26, 2019 before me, HEATHER CHRISTOPHERSON (insert name and title of the officer) personally appeared Albert G. Boyce, V. President, who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.
+ACKNOWLEDGMENT A notary public or other officer completing this certificate verifies only the identity of the individual who signed the document to which this certificate is attached, and not the truthfulness, accuracy, or validity of that document.
+State of California SAN JOAQUIN July 26, 2019 before me, HEATHER CHRISTOPHERSON (insert name and title of the officer) On Albert G. Boyre V. President personally appeared who proved to me on the basis of satisfactory evidence to be the person(s) whose name(s) is/are subscribed to the within instrument and acknowledged to me that he/she/they executed the same in his/her/their authorized capacity(ies), and that by his/her/their signature(s) on the instrument the person(s), or the entity upon behalf of which the person(s) acted, executed the instrument.
 I certify under PENALTY OF PERJURY under the laws of the State of California that the foregoing paragraph is true and correct.
-WITNESS my hand and official seal.
-HEATHER CHRISTOPHERSON Commission # 2125411 Notary Public - California San Joaquin County Signature (Seal)
+HEATHER CHRISTOPHERSON WITNESS my hand and official seal.
+Commission # 2125411 Notary Public - California San Joaquin County My Comm.
+Expires Aug 30, 2019 Signatu e (Seal)